criminal defense and complex civil litigation in DC, Virginia, and federal courts

-In 1997, Ed moved to Washington, DC and the Northern Virginia region to work as a criminal defense trial attorney.
-Ed was responsible for thousands of clients at the DC Public Defender Service - the pre-eminent criminal defense office in the country - for 12 years, as a trial attorney, supervising trial attorney, special counsel for forensic DNA, and chief of the trial division.
+Ed was responsible for thousands of clients at the D.C.
+Public Defender Service - the pre-eminent criminal defense office in the country - for 12 years, as a trial attorney, supervising trial attorney, special counsel for forensic DNA and forensic sciences, and chief of the trial division.
 As the lead trial attorney in the office, Ed provided overall management of the 60-attorney unit to ensure that every client received superior representation and also enjoyed his own active trial caseload of complex criminal cases.
 Ed has developed a particular expertise with forensic DNA and other scientific evidence, with cases alleging sexual misconduct and child pornography, narcotics offenses, homicides and violent offenses, and with mental health evidence and defenses to charges for persons suffering from mental illness.
 Ed has personally tried approximately 50 cases in D.C.
 Superior Court in Washington, D.C. and has closely supervised many more.